arviz-devs/ArviZ.jl/docs/src/index.md

 Functions that in ArviZ return Pandas types here return their [Pandas.jl](https://github.com/JuliaPy/Pandas.jl) wrappers, which are used the same way.

-ArviZ includes the context managers `rc_context` and `interactive_backend`.
-ArviZ.jl includes functions that can be used with a nearly identical syntax. `interactive_backend` here is not limited to an IPython/IJulia context.
+ArviZ includes the context managers `with_rc_context` and `with_interactive_backend`.
+ArviZ.jl includes functions that can be used with a nearly identical syntax. `with_interactive_backend` here is not limited to an IPython/IJulia context.

 In place of `arviz.style.use` and `arviz.style.styles`, ArviZ.jl provides `ArviZ.use_style` and `ArviZ.styles`.